Jack Evans (Washington, D.C., politician): Career

 Evans was elected to the D.C.
 Council in 1991 in a special election to replace John A. Wilson, who had run for council chairman and won.
 He was sworn in on May 13, 1991.
 He had previously served as a member of Advisory Neighborhood Commission 2B in Dupont Circle.
 Evans was elected to serve as chairman of the ANC from 1989 to 1990.
 He was the Councilmember for Ward 2 from 1991 to 2020, which included Chinatown, Logan Circle, Dupont Circle, Sheridan-Kalorama, Foggy Bottom, the West End, Georgetown, Burleith, Hillandale, and much of Downtown Washington (including the White House, the National Mall, and the U.S. Capitol Building).

 On the D.C.
 Council, Evans served as chairman of the council's Committee on Finance and Revenue until 2019 when he was removed following ethics investigations.
 During his time on the council, Evans authored D.C.'s Earned Income Tax Credit (EITC) legislation.

-Evans was a delegate at every Democratic National Convention from 1992 to 2016, as well as D.C.
-Co-Chair of the 2004 Howard Dean presidential campaign, the 1992 and 1996 Bill Clinton presidential campaigns, the 2012 Barack Obama presidential campaign and the 2008 and 2016 Hillary Clinton presidential campaigns.
+Evans was a delegate at every Democratic National Convention from 1992 to 2016, as well as D.C. co-chair of the 2004 Howard Dean presidential campaign, the 1992 and 1996 Bill Clinton presidential campaigns, the 2012 Barack Obama presidential campaign and the 2008 and 2016 Hillary Clinton presidential campaigns.
 He was a Presidential Elector for the District of Columbia in 1992, 2004, and 2016.
 He also served as D.C.
-Democratic Party treasurer from 1988 to 1991, Board Chairman for the Metropolitan Washington Council of Governments in 1995, and was elected Democratic National Committeeman for the District on the Democratic National Committee in 2018.
+Democratic Party treasurer from 1988 to 1991, board chairman for the Metropolitan Washington Council of Governments in 1995, and was elected Democratic National Committeeman for the District on the Democratic National Committee in 2018.

 Evans first ran for mayor in 1998, coming in third behind Anthony A. Williams and fellow Councilmember Kevin P. Chavous.
 Evans launched his second campaign for mayor on June 8, 2013.
 By December 10, his campaign had raised over $1,000,000, making him the top fundraising candidate and the first to break the million-dollar mark.
 On January 27, the campaign had turned in more than 10,000 petition signatures, the largest collection of signatures by a mayoral candidate in the 2014 race.
 Evans finished in fourth place with 4,039 votes.

+In January 2024, Evans was appointed by councilman Phil Mendelson to the DC Commission on the Arts and Humanities to fill a vacancy left by Muriel Bowser for a period of five months.

+In March 2025, Evans began working for DC's Department of Housing and Community Development(DHCD) as an economic development program specialist.